getsentry/sentry-unity/CONTRIBUTING.md

 ## Build the project

-[Optional] You can save some time on the initial build by downloading the prebuild Native SDK artifacts (requires [GH CLI](https://cli.github.com/) to be installed locally).
+[Optional] You can save some time on the initial build by downloading the prebuild Native SDK artifacts from the last successful build of the `main` branch (requires [GH CLI](https://cli.github.com/) to be installed locally).

 `dotnet msbuild /t:DownloadNativeSDKs src/Sentry.Unity`